Universal Epic Universe: Super Nintendo World

 Super Nintendo World is themed to various Nintendo-owned franchises, with a primary focus on the Mario franchise.
 Its entrance from Celestial Park is themed as a Warp Pipe that appears in many of the Mario series video games.
 Unlike the ones in Hollywood and Japan, it includes escalators.
 Like the version of the land constructed in Universal Studios Japan, it includes Mario Kart: Bowser's Challenge, an augmented reality racing simulator based on the Mario Kart series, as well as Yoshi's Adventure, an omnimover attraction themed to the character Yoshi from the Mario franchise.
 The area also features an additional section themed to the Donkey Kong Country franchise, which includes Mine-Cart Madness, a new type of roller coaster patented as the "Boom Coaster".
 The coaster is designed with a false track that trains move over while being attached to a hidden track underneath, allowing the track's design to implement gaps that create the illusion the trains are jumping over missing portions of track.

 The land is divided into two sections: Super Mario Land and Donkey Kong Country.
 Notable dining options include Toadstool Cafe, which serves American cuisine, and Yoshi's Snack Land.

-A "Power-Up Band" for sale allows customers to explore the area and collect digital coins.